 We mostly ate this cereal in the wee hours of the morning, before setting out on pre-dawn desert hikes.
 It was the perfect way to avoid cooking, avoid dishes, and avoid waking up still sleeping tent-neighbors.

 If you happen to be camping with zero access to refrigeration, don’t despair!
-There are shelf-stable cartons of milk or milk substitutes– we used this milk— so there’s no reason you can’t have cereal too.
+There are shelf-stable cartons of milk or milk substitutes– so there’s no reason you can’t have cereal too.

 Much like trail mix, some muesli has more sugar than others, and the nutritional information can vary widely.
 To have more control over your cereal, mix up your own batch.